Background

 - Assess differences between groups or quality control with contour plot

-With single cell data, you can use contour plots to see differences in abundance across samples from different experimental or disease conditions (e.g. unstimulated vs stimulated or responder vs non-responder).
+With single-cell data, you can use contour plots to see differences in abundance across samples from different experimental or disease conditions (e.g. unstimulated vs stimulated or responder vs non-responder).
 You can gate these plots to reveal statistical differences or export statistics for tests of significance in downstream applications.
 You may select the contour plots from the plot settings to view the FlowSOM populations.

 - Assess differences between groups of quality controls by concatenating samples

-For many of the visualizations described above, it may sometimes be helpful to concatenate the files from multiple samples together.
-You can concatenate samples to view the consensus map for the completed FlowSOM analysis instead of visualizing each file separately.
+When analyzing FlowSOM results, you may want to combine different FCS files to view the consensus map for the completed FlowSOM analysis instead of visualizing each file separately.
 This is often the case if you are trying to compare across groups and have multiple samples per group.
-After FlowSOM analysis completed, go to the FlowSOM experiment, download the files, concatenate them, then upload the concatenated files to a new experiment.
-There are multiple ways to concatenate your files.
-Please refer to the FCS file concatenation tool for instructions.

 Have more questions?
 Submit a request